-Turkey is known for its unique geographical location, straddling the crossroads of Europe, the Middle East, and Central Asia.
+Türkiye is known for its unique geographical location, straddling the crossroads of Europe, the Middle East, and Central Asia.
 The country’s burgeoning economy and increasing population constantly drive the expansion of the real estate market.
-Besides, the real estate industry is regarded as one of the leading sectors behind Turkey’s economic growth.
+Besides, the real estate industry is regarded as one of the leading sectors behind Türkiye’s economic growth.

-In recent years, the government has further promoted investing in real estate through remarkable legal reforms which created a better climate for foreign investors as well.
+In recent years, the government has further promoted investing in real estate through remarkable legal reforms which created a better climate for foreign investors.

-In 2012, one of the severe restrictions against foreign individuals called the reciprocity requirement, under which only those whose countries of origin allows Turkish citizens to purchase real estate in those countries are allowed to purchase real estate in Turkey, was abolished.
-This amendment increased the number of unrestricted countries from 89 to 183, while citizens of few countries are still prohibited or subject to certain limitations for national security purposes.
+In 2012, one of the severe restrictions against foreign individuals called the reciprocity requirement, under which only those whose countries of origin allows Turkish citizens to purchase real estate in those countries were allowed to purchase real estate in Türkiye, was abolished.
+This amendment increased the number of unrestricted countries from 89 to 183, while citizens of a few countries are still prohibited or subject to certain limitations for national security purposes.

-In 2014, the duration of residence permit granted to foreign real estate owners have been extended from 3 months to 1 year, as a result of the enactment of a complete new law on immigration.
-Accordingly, such foreigners have been granted the right to renew their residence permits as long as they continue to own real estate in Turkey.
+In 2014, the duration of the residence permit granted to foreign real estate owners have been extended from 3 months to 1 year, as a result of the enactment of a completely new law on immigration.
+Accordingly, such foreigners have been granted the right to renew their residence permits as long as they continue to own real estate in Türkiye.

 Acquisition by Foreign Individuals

-Foreign real persons may purchase real estate or acquire limited real rights (e.g. right of usufruct, right of construction etc.) over immovable property in Turkey, subject to the conditions below;
+Foreign real persons may purchase real estate or acquire limited real rights (e.g. right of usufruct, right of construction, etc.) over immovable property in Türkiye, subject to the conditions below;

-1. The foreigner must be a citizen of a country which is not among the restricted countries announced by the Government.
+a) The foreigner must be a citizen of a country that is not among the restricted countries announced by the Government.

-3. Total acquisition to be made by all foreigners cannot exceed 10% of the surface area of the real estate district that is subject to private ownership.
+c) Total acquisition to be made by all foreigners cannot exceed 10% of the surface area of the real estate district that is subject to private ownership.

-Nonetheless, above restrictions do not apply when establishing mortgage in favour of foreign individuals.
+Nonetheless, the above restrictions do not apply when establishing mortgages in favour of foreign individuals.
 Thus, all foreigners, regardless of their country of citizenship, are equally treated as Turkish citizens and not subject to any limitations in case of mortgages to be established in their favour.

 Acquisition by Foreign Companies

 Acquisition of real estate by companies incorporated in foreign jurisdictions is substantially restricted.
-Indeed, only foreign companies which operate in certain industries may purchase real estate in Turkey.
+Indeed, only foreign companies which operate in certain industries may purchase real estate in Türkiye.

-Foreign companies cannot acquire real estate that fall within a military forbidden zone, as is the case for individuals.
+Foreign companies cannot acquire real estate that falls within a military forbidden zone, as is the case for individuals.

-Likewise, overseas companies, regardless of where they are incorporated, are equally treated as Turkish companies in terms of establishing mortgage in their favour.
+Likewise, overseas companies, regardless of where they are incorporated, are equally treated as Turkish companies in terms of establishing mortgages in their favour.
 Hence, no limitations apply when they acquire a mortgage right.

-It is worth mentioning that foreign legal entities other than commercial companies, such as associations, foundations, public institutions or similar non-profit organizations, cannot directly acquire real estate or limited real rights in Turkey.
+It is worth mentioning that foreign legal entities other than commercial companies, such as associations, foundations, public institutions, or similar non-profit organizations, cannot directly acquire real estate or limited real rights in Türkiye.

 Acquisition by Foreign-Invested Turkish Companies

-In this regard, Turkey-based companies are qualified as foreign-invested where;
+In this regard, Türkiye-based companies are qualified as foreign invested where;

-♦ Foreign investors have the power to appoint or remove the majority of persons in the management body.
+b) Foreign investors have the power to appoint or dismiss the majority of persons in the management body.

 The term “foreign investors” include;

-♦ Foreign Commercial Companies (regardless of where they are incorporated or headquartered),
+b) Foreign commercial companies (regardless of where they are incorporated or headquartered),

-♦ Other foreign legal entities (e.g. Associations, Foundations, Public Institutions, Non-profit organizations, etc.), and
+c) Other foreign legal entities (e.g. associations, foundations, public institutions, non-profit organizations, etc.), and

 However, such companies have to obtain approval from the relevant authority prior to the acquisition transaction where the real estate in question is located in certain zones specified in accordance with laws regarding national security.

-To be more precise, the acquisition of full ownership or limited real rights of real estate located in (i) Military Forbidden Zones, (ii) Military Security Zones, (iii) Strategic Zones requires permission to be granted by army commanderships; and real estate falling within (iv) Special Security Zones requires permission to be granted by governorates.
+To be more precise, the acquisition of full ownership or limited real rights of real estate located in (i) Military Forbidden Zones, (ii) Military Security Zones, (iii) Strategic Zones requires permission to be granted by army commanderships, and real estate falling within (iv) Special Security Zones requires permission to be granted by provincial police or gendarmerie departments.

 Foreign-invested Turkish companies are not subject to the above limitations in cases where;

-♦ The acquisition is made as a result of a foreclosure of real estate mortgage,
+b) The acquisition is made as a result of a foreclosure of a real estate mortgage,

-♦ Such company is Banking Corporation and the acquisition is made with a view to securing a loan or collecting a debt.
+e) Such company is a banking corporation and the acquisition is made with a view to securing a loan or collecting a debt.

-On the other hand, Turkey-based companies in which foreign investors own less than 50% shareholding and not be able control the company are not assumed as foreign-invested companies within the meaning of real estate acquisition.
+On the other hand, Türkiye-based companies in which foreign investors own less than 50% shareholding and are not able to control the company are not assumed as foreign-invested companies within the meaning of real estate acquisition.
 Hence, such companies are treated as if they were fully owned by Turkish nationals, and allowed to acquire real estate and limited real rights without restriction.